Gametrics/standards/grc.md

 - If a service history entry is invalidated or duplicated by a later event, such as the same component being replaced twice, the earlier entry **SHOULD** be removed.
 - Code creators **MUST NOT** add new service history items that they did not either personally perform or have performed on their behalf, unless a specific record of the repair or modification is consulted, such as an invoice.

-### Note on refurbishment

-When sending consoles into OEMs, they may repair a system and send it back *or* send an entirely new refurbished console.
-Check the serial numbers in this case.
-If a new serial number is received, you have received a new console and **MUST** start a brand new VGCC. **Do not carry any history over.** If the hardware you received is not in its factory packaging, you **MUST** add a **REF** under code `D` and note its status as **USD** under code `C`

-Refurbished consoles likely have had components repaired, even so, code creators **MUST NOT** guess which components are repaired/refurbished.

 ### Date of Service

 Each history entry **MUST** begin with the ISO8601 date (in the YYYYMMDD format) when the action was *finished*, with no separator.
 Example: 20200829 for August 29th, 2020.